Temples of Wadi es-Sebua: The temple of Amun of Ramesses II

 The temple once possessed three pylons.
 The first two, however, were made of inferior Nile mud brick and have since crumbled.
 Only the stone gate passageway through them has survived.
 Beyond the first tower, the first courtyard appears with two human headed sphinxes accompanied by two statues of the pharaoh himself which originally stand on both sides of the passageway.
 Only the left-hand statue of Ramesses II remains in situ whereas the other statue now lies in the desert.
 Beyond the second pylon, a second courtyard with four falconheaded sphinxes appear representing Horus of Miam, of Meha, of Baki and, curiously, Horus of Edfu when one would expect that of Buhen instead in Nubia.
 Between their legs, a statuette with the image of Ramesses capped with the némès crown appears.
 On their base, an inscription states Ramesses "Lord of Sed-festivals, as his/her Ptah father" refers to the desire for longevity on behalf of this pharaoh which was already expressed on the vestiges of the second door: "Ramsès-Meryamun, lord of Sed-festivals, like Ptah."
 Just prior to entering the third tower, four colossal statues of Ramesses II appear of which, only one statue remains upright today.
 The third pylon is decorated with the conventional Egyptian style of the Pharaoh smiting his enemies and making offerings to the gods, including himself.
 Once one passes through the third pylon, the rock cut section of the temple begins with a hypostyle hall composed of 12 square pillars:

 "of which the central six were once adorned with Osirid statues of the king; these were chiselled off by the Christians.
 However, the offering scenes on the walls survive, and some retain their [original] colour."

 The "antechamber opens into two side rooms, two side chapels and the sanctuary itself."
 Although the statues in the sanctuary niches were destroyed, they "undoubtedly represented Amon-Re, Re-Harakhty and Ramesses II himself."
 The larger temple at Wadi es-Sebua was built in the rather rough Nubian style, which marked some of Ramesses II's larger buildings.

 Conversion into church

 After Nubia's conversion to Christianity in the 6th century AD the hypostyle hall of the temple was converted into a church.
 Some temple reliefs were covered with a layer of plaster, where painted images of God was done.
 This layer helped to preserve for posterity the original reliefs; the best examples here are located in the sanctuary and associated chapels of Ramesses' temple where colourful scenes depict Ramesess adoring the sacred boats of Amun-Re and Re-Horakhty.
 There is also an interesting scene in the central niche of Wadi es-Sebua temple where two statues of Amun and Re-Horakhty which stood besides Ramesses II were hacked away by later Christian worshippers and replaced by an image of St. Peter.
-When the plaster coating was removed from the carved reliefs, one finds a bizarre image of Ramesses II offering flowers to St Peter instead.
+When the plaster coating was removed from the carved reliefs in the 19th century, one finds a bizarre image of Ramesses II offering flowers to St Peter instead.